Altaro VM Backup - Quick, Easy and Great Value.

 - Last time I contacted support, they also gave me an option to do a remote session so they could help resolve the issue for me.

-Do you think Altaro VM Backup delivers good value for the price?
+Do you think Hornetsecurity VM Backup delivers good value for the price?

-Are you happy with Altaro VM Backup's feature set?
+Are you happy with Hornetsecurity VM Backup's feature set?

-Did Altaro VM Backup live up to sales and marketing promises?
+Did Hornetsecurity VM Backup live up to sales and marketing promises?

-Did implementation of Altaro VM Backup go as expected?
+Did implementation of Hornetsecurity VM Backup go as expected?

 - Within our SMB space, it is a perfect solution as it's simple to set up and use for either VMware or Hyper-V hosts.
 The licensing is simple to understand, and purchasing is secure either direct from Altaro VM Backup or via their worldwide resellers.